Introduced by penguin person General Eco Ully Ruhr Rhine Knowledge :-)

 People have to drink the water from the rivers and fish (along with penguin people) have to swim in it, yuck!.

 I do not like it so much myself and pollution of water is not really so good anywhere.
 But, unfortunately there are many industrial complexes, placed so near to the water, as to now and again have contamination accidents (Do please click one of the links on the page for more details).

 So...
-Ully is here to not only give you notes on the interesting history of the Germany region and it's rulers, but also to talk about the Green issues of the planet.
+I am here to not only give you notes on the interesting history of the Germany region and it's rulers, but also to talk about some of the the Green issues of the planet.